-The member Care Web Portal is another web-based platform offered by Aetna Better Health of New Jersey that allows providers access to the member's care plan, other relevant member clinical data and secure interaction with care management staff.
+The Member Care Web Portal is another web-based platform offered by Aetna Better Health of New Jersey that allows providers access to the member's care plan, other relevant member clinical data, and secure interaction with Care Management staff.

-Providers are able to do the following via the member care web portal
+Providers are able to do the following via the Member Care Web Portal:

-For their practice, providers can:
+For their Practice:

-- View their own demographics, addresses and phone and fax numbers for accuracy. - Update their own fax number and email addresses.
+- Providers can view their own demographics, addresses and phone and fax numbers for accuracy. - Providers can update their own fax number and emailaddresses.

-For their patients, providers can:
+For their Patients:

-- View and print member's care plan and provide feedback to the Case manager via secure messaging.

-- View a member's profile which contains:

-- Member's contact information

-- Member's demographic information

-- Member's Clinical Summary

-- Member's Gaps in Care (individual member)

-- Member's Care Plan

-- Member's Service Plans

-- Member's Assessment responses

-- Member's Care Team: List of member's Health Care Team and contact information (e.g., specialists, caregivers), including names/relationship - Detailed member clinical profile: Detailed member information (claims-based data) for conditions, medications and utilization data with the ability to drill-down to the claim level - High-risk indicator (based on existing information, past utilization and member rank) - Conditions and Medications reported through claims - Member-reported conditions and medications (including Over the Counter (OTC) drugs, herbals and supplements). - View and provide updates and feedback on "HEDIS Gaps in Care" and "Care Consideration" alerts for their member panel. - · Access secure messaging between provider and Case manager. - Look up members not on their panel (provider is required to certify treatment purpose as justification for accessing records). - Any member can limit provider access to clinical data except that members flagged for 42 C.F.R.
-Part 2 (substance use disorder) must sign a disclosure form and list specific providers who can access their clinical data.
+- View and print member's care plan and provide feedback to the Case Manager via secure messaging. - View a member's profile which contains: - Member's contact information - Member's demographic information - o Member's Clinical Summary - Member's Gaps in Care (individual member) - Member's Care Plan - o Member's Service Plans - Member's Assessment responses - Member's Care Team: List of member's Health Care Team and contact information (e.g., specialists, caregivers) , including names/relationship - Detailed member clinical profile: Detailed member information (claims-based data) for conditions, medications and utilization data with the ability to drill-down to the claim level - High-risk indicator (based on existing information, past utilization, and member rank) - o Conditions and Medications reported through claims - Member-reported conditions and medications (including Over the Counter (OTC) drugs, herbals, and supplements) - View and provide updates and feedback on "HEDIS Gaps in Care" and "Care Consideration" alerts for their member panel - Access secure messaging between provider and Case Manager - Look up members not on their panel (provider is required to certify treatment purpose as justification for accessing records)

-Preventive or screening services
+Preventive or Screening Services

 Providers are responsible for providing appropriate preventive care to members.
 These preventive services include, but are not limited to:

-- · Age-appropriate immunizations, disease risk assessment and age-appropriate physical examinations - Well woman visits (female members may go to a network obstetrician/gynecologist for a well woman exam once a year without a referral) - Age and risk appropriate health screenings
+- Age-appropriate immunizations, disease risk assessment and age-appropriate physical examinations. - Well woman visits (female members may go to a network obstetrician/gynecologist for a well woman exam once a year without a referral) - Age and risk appropriate health screenings.